iKenndac/new-blog/content/posts/2008-02-12-open-sauce.markdown

 <a href='/pictures/for_posts/2008/02/phonebrowse.jpg' title='Browsin’ Up A Storm'><img src='/pictures/for_posts/2008/02/phonebrowse.jpg' alt='Browsin’ Up A Storm' /></a>

-A fully functional ((It's not fully functional at all.
-It works - a bit.)) iPhone/iPod Touch browser!
+A fully functional iPhone/iPod Touch browser!

 <!--more-->